zdave-parity/jam-np/simple.md

 Request for a preimage of the given hash.

-This should be used to request:

-- Preimages announced via protocol 142.
+This should be used to request preimages announced via protocol 142.
-- Missing preimages of hashes in the lookup extrinsics of new blocks.

-Requests for a preimage should be made to nodes that have announced possession of either the preimage itself or of a block containing the hash of the preimage in its lookup extrinsic.

 Note that this protocol is essentially the same as protocol 136 (work-report request), but the hash is expected to be checked against a different database.